Recap / Star Trek Deep Space Nine S 04 E 14 Return To Grace

 - Dukat says his disgrace is temporary.
 This seems like his usual arrogance to Kira but you can't help wondering if he had feelers out to the Dominion even then.

-- Dukat asks Kira to stay as his adviser on guerilla tactics.
+- Dukat asks Kira to stay as his adviser on guerrilla tactics.
 In Season 7 Kira acts in this role to the dissident Cardassian military officers fighting the Dominion.

 - How the Mighty Have Fallen: Dukat is now captain of a military supply freighter.
-His mother has disowned him and his wife has left him.
+His mother has disowned him and his wife has left him — this is Serious Business given the Cardassian emphasis on family.

 - Improvised Weapon: Kira tells Dukat he's got to start thinking more flexibly.
 "When you need a hammer and you don't have one, use a pipe!"
-So they install a ground-based disrupter cannon from the destroyed outpost in the cargo bay.
+So they install a ground-based disruptor cannon from the destroyed outpost in the cargo bay.
+The cargo ship's systems really can't handle firing it either.

 - Indy Ploy: "I think it's time to improvise!"